Microsoft Conference Management Toolkit

 The Chair enables this after all of the Individual Conflicts are entered.
 This removes the ‘Individual Conflicts’ selection from the name dropdown.

-After enabling ‘Do not allow editing of individual conflicts (with ‘Enable authors to mark individual conflicts with PC members, and vice versa’ enabled) the ‘Individual Conflicts’ selection from the name dropdown is not visible.
+Do not allow editing of individual conflicts (with ‘Enable authors to mark individual conflicts with PC members’ enabled) the ‘Individual Conflicts’ selection from the name dropdown is not visible.

 ALLOW ENTERING OF INDIVIDUAL CONFLICTS IF NONE ENTERED

-• After the Chairs lock down the entering of individual conflicts, enabling this allows those users to enter their individual conflicts if they have not done so prior to the lock down.
+'Allow entering individual conflicts if none have been entered' allows those users to enter their individual conflicts if they have not done so prior to the lock down.

 OTHER ROLES